wolf-justin0103/chatting/README.md

 #### setAuthUserId

-`setAuthUserId` method sets the user id, which you pass through parameter
+`setAuthUserId` method sets the currently loggedin user id, which you pass through parameter.
+If you pass `null` or `empty` value then its return false.

 **Syntax**